Azure/azure-sdk-for-net/sdk/schemaregistry/Azure.Data.SchemaRegistry/README.md

 # Azure Schema Registry client library for .NET

-The Azure Schema Registry service allows developers to provide and retrieve data schemas from a centralized repository for use in messaging systems.
+Azure Schema Registry is a schema repository service hosted by Azure Event Hubs, providing schema storage, versioning, and management.
+The registry is leveraged by serializers to reduce payload size while describing payload structure with schema identifiers rather than full schemas.

 ## Getting started